SGpp/DisCoTec/paper.md

 of thousands of CPU cores [@pollingerStableMassconservingHighdimensional2024].
 By putting a special focus on saving memory, most of the memory is available for use by the black-box solver, even at high core counts.
-In addition, OpenMP parallelism can be used to further increase parallelism and to decrease main memory usage.
+In addition, OpenMP parallelism can be used to further increase parallelism while being more lightweight than MPI in terms of memory.

-Through highly parallel I/O operations, `DisCoTec` can be used to perform simulations on multiple HPC systems simultaneously, if there exists a tool for sufficiently fast file transfer between the systems [@pollingerLeveragingComputePower2023].
+Through highly parallel I/O operations, `DisCoTec` can be used to perform simulations on multiple High Performance Computing (HPC) systems simultaneously, if there exists a tool for sufficiently fast file transfer between the systems [@pollingerStableMassconservingHighdimensional2024].
 The `DisCoTec` repository contains example scripts and documentation for utilizing UFTP as an example of a transfer tool, but the approach is not limited to UFTP.

-`DisCoTec` provides a conveniently automated way of installing using a [`spack` package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/discotec/package.py) [@gamblinSpackPackageManager2015].
+`DisCoTec` provides a conveniently automated way of installation using a [`spack` package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/discotec/package.py) [@gamblinSpackPackageManager2015], which can be used to install `DisCoTec` and its whole dependency tree in an automated manner optimized for HPC hardware.

 # State of the field